 Therapist Supervisors Legal and Ethical Liabilities

 It is important to know that as an APC / LAPC, you have been issued a license to practice psychotherapy.
 You are ultimately responsible for that license.
 Be teachable, be willing to learn.
 If you are willing to be mentored, your supervisor should serve as a mentor.
-Decisions by the Georgia composite licensing board are often predicated on unremorseful actions versus well intentioned efforts.
+Decisions by the Georgia composite licensing board are often predicated on unremorseful actions-- if you don't believe you did anything unethical how can you be remorseful?
 Whereas therapist ethics is not simple, approaching ethics in supervision from this simple framework allows both parties to focus on what is most important: producing a competent therapist who is not a risk to the public or liability to the profession.

 From the Composite Board Rules, definition of Supervision: "The purpose of supervision is to promote the development of the practitioner's clinical skills.
 Supervision may include, without being limited to, the review of case presentations, audiotapes, videotapes, and direct observation of the practitioner's clinical skills.
 Supervision does not require the supervisor to be present at the work site with the supervisee."